 The Shutterstock dashboard is great.
 It’ll give you a quick overview of your latest sales on a map of the world, show you your earnings and photos that still have to be submitted.
 It’s fast and responsive and so far I’ve got nothing but praise for it.
-An added bonus would be, if I could customize the dashboard.
+I would give them more praise if I could customise the dashboard.

 Because I label and title all of my photos in Lightroom all I’m left with is selecting a category in the backend.
 Once that is done your images can be submitted for review.
 I’ve found the review process to be really fast.
 Again, no complaints.

 Let’s get to the interesting part: How are the sales, I hear you asking.
 Well, Shutterstock has had the most sales as of now.
 But it’s not many.
 As I wrote in the introduction, I’ve made my fair share of mistakes in the beginning.
 I hope things are getting better and I’ll be able to post an earnings report at some point.
 There’s just not enough data to create anything useful as of now.